micheal65536/VapoR/README.md

 VapoR loads device profiles, property sets, and render models from the VapoR data directory.

+For games that use action set input, VapoR will try to load a custom input binding from the file `vapor_binding.json` in the current working directory, if it exists and matches the configured input profile.
+If this binding cannot be loaded then it will fall back to the game's provided default binding.

 ## Config options

 The following config options currently exist: